tytydraco/yessleep/out/Murder_was_legal_in_my_town_of_Brightwood_Pines_I_didnt_question_it_until_I_started_getting_toothache_Then_I_was_questioning_my_whole_existence.md

 “You’re…”

-I stared at the splatter of red on his gown, his hands slick scarlet.
-I wouldn't say he was with it exactly, but there were hints he was at least conscious enough to know what was going on.
 “It’s not my blood," He slurred.
 "I don't know whose blood it is!
 I just woke up, and bam!
 I'm covered in it!"

 Kaz shook his head, trying to focus on me.
 Whatever was in his system, he was fighting it.
 "Also, no time.
 No time… nooo time…" He kept repeating himself, reminding me of Annalise in the earlier days.
 "If we’re...if we're going to knock your tooth out we’re doing it now!
 Like, right now.
 Before I bleed out.
 But you need to promise me,” He shook me, his fingernails cutting into my gown.
 "You can't let them take mine out, Elle." his expression darkened, and I glimpsed coherency.
 Before he  snickered.
 "Also.
 I'm like, reallllllyyyyyy high on anesthesia right now, so we we gotta do this like nowwww.
 I just gotta aim for the mouth, right?"